Capillary/ecom-api-document/source/includes/_order.md

 1015 | Invalid campaign id
 1016 | Invalid input
 1017 | User does not exist
-1028 | Invalid page number
 1018 | Data update added to the task queue.
 You can view the status of the update in the Control Panel.
-An email will be sent to the merchant's registered email id after the task is completed.
+An email will be sent to the merchant's registered email id after the task is completed
 1019 | Data update added to the task queue.
 You can view the status of update using 'GetProductInformation' 1020 | No common shipping
 1021 | Warning